neo773/twitter-emoji-replacer/README.md

-# iOS Emoji for Twitter
+# Apple Emojis for Twitter Web

 A Chrome extension that replaces Twitter's default emojis with native Apple's emojis for a more consistent and polished look.